centreboard/PySiril/README.md

 PySiril also includes new builtin "notextent" which is executed when (for n extents) a composition:
 1. has no row repeated more then n times (else "conflict" and maybe "false" are executed)
 2. ends in rounds ("notround")
 3. some rows appear fewer than n-1 times (else "true")

+ The other builtin is "post_proof" (default is nothing) which executes after finish is called but before "true"/"false etc.
+ It is an external parsing (see below) but currently without the requirement to use `[! !]` around it.

 There are also additional statements/optional arguments: